Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 All you need to do is connect the single male RCA to your coaxial audio output.
 You then have two female RCA connections to send audio into the inputs of your two devices.

-The two inputs on your devices may well be female connectors too, so you will need an extra male-to-male RCA digital audio coaxial cable to complete each connection.
+The two inputs on your devices may also be female connectors, so you will need an extra male-to-male RCA digital coaxial cable to complete each connection.

-Like the one above, a Y-cable can also be used for connecting two subwoofers to an AV receiver with a single subwoofer output.
+Like the one above, a Y-cable can connect two subwoofers to an AV receiver with a single subwoofer output.

 How will you hear the audio from your movie on your speakers?